Imperial City of Huế: The Nine Tripod Cauldrons of Nguyễn dynasty

+The Nine Tripods were finished in May of the lunar calendar in 1836.
+However, the work of attaching the embossed images took quite a long time.
+Eventually, eight months later, in the spring of 1837, the Nine Tripods were officially completed.

 Phụng Tiên Điện (奉先殿, Hall of Phụng Tiên )

-The hall was used to worship Emperors and Empresses of the Nguyen Dynasty.
+The hall was used to worship Emperors and Empresses of the Nguyen dynasty.
 Unlike The other temples accessed only by men, this palace allowed women to come and worship.
 The place was destroyed in the Vietnam war.

-Main gate of Hall of Phụng Tiên.
+Main gate of the Hall of Phụng Tiên.

-Court ladies in front of courtyard of Hall of Phụng Tiên.
+Court ladies in front of courtyard of the Hall of Phụng Tiên.